• Disease Overview

 Disease Overview

-Congenital fiber type disproportion (CFTD) is a rare genetic muscle disease that is usually apparent at birth (congenital myopathy).
-It belongs to a group of muscle conditions called the congenital myopathies that tend to affect people in a similar pattern.
+Congenital fiber type disproportion (CFTD) is a rare genetic muscle disease that is usually apparent at birth (congenital) or in early infancy.
 Major symptoms may include loss of muscle tone (hypotonia) and generalized muscle weakness.
-Delays in motor development are common and people with more marked muscle weakness also have abnormal side-to-side curvature of the spine (scoliosis), dislocated hips, and the permanent fixation of certain joints in a flexed position (contractures), particularly at the ankle.
+Delays in motor development are common and people with more marked muscle weakness may have abnormal side-to-side curvature of the spine (scoliosis), dislocated hips and/or permanent fixation of certain joints in a flexed position (contractures), particularly at the ankle.
+The health problems tend to be static (i.e., non-progressive) in many but not all patients with CFTD.

 • Next section >